Close Menu

 How do I avoid feeling deprived when everyone around me seems to be spending freely?

-Remember that most people's financial situations aren't what they appear.
+Remember that most people’s financial situations aren’t what they appear to be.
 Many households with impressive lifestyles are carrying significant debt or have no emergency savings.
 Focus on your own financial security and the freedom it provides rather than comparing your spending to others.
-The goal isn't to spend less than everyone else; it's to spend in alignment with what actually matters to you.
+The goal isn’t to spend less than everyone else; it’s to spend in alignment with what actually matters to you.

 Share.
 Facebook Twitter Pinterest LinkedIn Email Copy Link